hugoalh/github-actions-core-es/README.md

 [official-toolkit]: https://github.com/actions/toolkit

-This is a partial refactor of [the official toolkit][official-toolkit], not all of the features in [the official toolkit][official-toolkit] are available here, and not all of the features in here are available in [the official toolkit][official-toolkit].
+This is a partial refactor of [the official toolkit][official-toolkit], not all of the features in [the official toolkit][official-toolkit] are available in here, and not all of the features in here are available in [the official toolkit][official-toolkit].

 ## 🌟 Features